UO-Biostats/UO_ABS/pages/syllabus.md

 description: Syllabus for UO Advanced Biological Statistics
 ---

-See [the schedule](schedule.html) for topics by week and links to slides.
+See [the schedule](schedule.html) for a list of topics by week, with links to slides.

 ## Description of the course